 And switched on the logs in the grate…

 In 1973 Betjeman wrote and narrated Metroland, a television documentary focused on the suburbs of NW London.
 Between 1915 and 1933 the Metropolitan Railway had built houses adjacent to the line heading out of London through Middlesex, Hertfordshire and Buckinghamshire.
-They coined the slogan “Live in Metroland,” producing a brochure promoting their Tudorbethan properties.
+They coined the slogan “Live in Metroland,” and produced a brochure promoting their Tudorbethan properties.
 The fulsome marketing language played on middle class aspirations, advertising spacious homes with gardens and garages in an idealised environment surrounded by trees and nature, but within easy commuting distance of the City.

 Moreover, though Betjeman is broadly comfortable with semi-detached houses and golf courses, he cannot resist a snobbish aside worthy of Nancy Mitford when he describes Neasden as “The home of the gnome and the average citizen.”
 There was an acidity never far below the surface in Betjeman’s work; he had previously parodied the aspiring inhabitants of suburbia in Middlesex: